 If your school has limitations around PD, which many schools do.
 Chalk has created an ample amount of PD resources that could help you.
 You can find them through the resources section.
 Take a look at various resources such as the curriculum mapping guide, steps to vertical alignment, textbooks are not curriculum, and delivering effective PD.

-Hope it helps you reflect on where you are in your curriculum journey and where you want to go.
+We hope these curriculum statistics help you reflect on where you are in your curriculum journey and where you want to go.
 If you do need a free curriculum review, our team at Chalk can help you.
 Book a meeting here.

 Check out Self Assessment: Am I Ready to Refine My Curriculum Mapping Process to get started or How to Audit Your Curriculum: An 8-Step Guide to help your curriculum map be most effective.